WenjinTao/WenjinTao.github.io/index.md

 #### Low-Cost Ventilator Prototype

-This project is to develop a low-cost ventilator in response to this COVID-19 pandemic.
-The goal is to contribute to the society, show our capability, and build up the platform for future AI functions with potential business.
-The ventilator has the properties: low-cost, standard parts should be accessible without quoting, customized parts should be printable by a 3D printer, and easy to assemble.
+This project was launched in response to the COVID-19 pandemic to design an affordable and easy-to-build ventilator.
+The goal was to support public health efforts, showcase our team’s capabilities, and lay the groundwork for future AI-powered features.
+The ventilator is built with cost-effective, widely available standard parts and includes custom components that can be 3D printed.
+It's designed to be simple to assemble, making it accessible for rapid deployment when needed.

 <img src="./assets/img/ventilator_01.jpg" width="100%" alt="img">